mybytes/chrome-packaged-app/README.md

 # Goals

-This is meant to serve as a more concrete starting point for a substantial enterprise type of application compared to angular-seed.
-The dev playgound (available on navbar) contains common, ready-made implementations off various widgets, largely borrowed from the aforementioned popular projects and jstwiddles.
+Serve as a more concrete starting point for a substantial enterprise type of application compared to angular-seed.
+The dev playgound (available on navbar) contains common, ready-made implementations of various user interface components, largely borrowed from the aforementioned popular projects and jstwiddles.

 Server agnostic (aka static).
 No server requirement lowers the barrier to entry and allows the project to focus strictly on the client side.
 A simple "python -m SimpleHTTPServer" from the directory containing this poject is enough to run the project.
 Note that this does not prohibit the project from implementing ajax/$http calls.
 Just host static json in app/data